All Episodes

 Time Text

-That is absolutely right, Johnny Donovan, and it is Walter E. Williams coming to you from Washington, D.C. at the Heritage Foundation who have been very courteous and very friendly about allowing me to have their studio for three hours.
+And it is Walter E. Williams coming to you from Washington, D.C. at the Heritage Foundation, who have been very courteous and very friendly about allowing me to have their studio for three hours.

-And we understand he will be here tomorrow, holding forth.
+Rush has a cold, and we understand he will be here tomorrow, holding forth.

-Anyway, if you want to be on the show with us, uh call 800, put the one in front of it, 282-2882.
+Anyway, if you want to be on the show with us, call 800, put the one in front of it, 282-2882.

-Now what whether Americans realize it or not, the last decade, I'm not blaming this all on Obama.
+Now, whether Americans realize it or not, the last decade, I'm not blaming this all on Obama.

-The last decade of Congressional spending is unsustainable.
+The last decade of congressional spending is unsustainable.

 We just cannot do it.

-Spending must be reined in, but then you have to ask the question, what should be cut.
+Spending must be reined in, but then you have to ask the question: what should be cut?

 Now, the Republicans, they hold the majority in the House of Representatives.

-I was having lunch with Jesse Helms, Senator from North Carolina.
+I was having lunch with Jesse Helms, senator from North Carolina.

 And this is the first time I ever thought in my life.

-I say I asked myself the question, is it reasonable for us to expect a politician to commit what he considers to be political suicide?
+I asked myself the question, is it reasonable for us to expect a politician to commit what he considers to be political suicide?

-And and and I say no.
+And I say no.

 I'll let you think about what the average politician gets elected to office to do.